-2.6 DEVELOPMENT FEES
+2.6 PLANNING/ZONING AND DEVELOPMENT IMPACT FEES

 The City collects various fees from developers to cover the costs of processing permits, including fees for planning approvals, subdivision map act approvals, environmental review, public works and plan check services, and building permits, among others.
 In addition to these service fees associated with development processing, the City also charges several impact fees to offset the future impact of development on parks and traffic circulation.
+Housing development in Laguna Woods is subject to the following types of fees and exactions: (1) permit processing fees for planning and zoning, and (2) impact fees or exactions, imposed to defray all or a portion of the public costs related to development projects.